Maryland officials to launch review of cases handled by ex-chief medical examiner who testified in Chauvin’s defense

 “We welcome an independent review of reports on deaths in custody issued during David Fowler’s tenure, and agree it is appropriate for the Office of the Attorney General to coordinate the work group,” Ricci said.
 “The governor has designated his Chief Legal Counsel to serve as a liaison for this effort.”

 A person familiar with Fowler and his work, who spoke on the condition of anonymity out of fear of professional retribution, said Maryland had rigorous systems of oversight and quality assurance under Fowler’s watch.
-They had at least seven doctors working in each autopsy room in addition to regular reviewing conferences.
+There were at least seven doctors working in each autopsy room in addition to regular reviewing conferences.

 He also said the role of chief medical examiner in Maryland did not require Fowler to perform autopsies himself.
 As part of his leadership role, however, Fowler was tasked with reviewing every homicide, child and undetermined death.
 The person said Fowler was particularly inclined to trust the work of his physicians.